penao7/MusicShop/README.md

 # Music Shop

 This is a Java Spring Boot project made for Server Programming Course.
+Client side for the app is implemented using [Thymeleaf](https://www.thymeleaf.org/).

 ## Features